Accio/AMIDD/README.md

 * Lisa Sach-Peltason, Christian Kramer and Michael Reutlinger for the chemoinformatics and drug design part.
 * Arne Rufer, Ken Wang, Norman Mazer, Neil Parrot Jones, Francois Mercier for the modelling and pharmacology part.
 * Markus von Kienlin for the imaging part
-* Manfred Kansy and Matthias Nettokoven for chemistry.
+* Manfred Kansy and Matthias Nettekoven for chemistry.